SlippingGitty/dots/README.md

 # My dot files for when I decide its a good idea to distro hop again

 This repo is very specific to me and me only.
+Don't use this unless you use a Surface device and want the packages I use.

+## 🧑‍⚖️ Prerequisites

+* A completed install of Arch Linux or Ubuntu.
+* The packages `git` and `curl`

 Just for the .sh file: `bash <( curl -s https://raw.githubusercontent.com/SlippingGitty/dots/main/setup.sh)`